aplusys/aplus-pdf/README.md

 ## Troubleshooting

-- **"Cannot find module 'puppeteer'"**: Run `php artisan snappy:install-binary chromium` or `npm install puppeteer` in your project root.
+- **"Cannot find module 'puppeteer'"**: Run `php artisan pdf:install-binary chromium` or `npm install puppeteer` in your project root.
 - **"wkhtmltopdf: cannot connect to X server"**: Ensure you are using the headless version (usually default in recent versions) or install `xvfb-run` wrapper.